apaonessaa/bin2sid/README.md

 **bin2sid** is a script that allows you to convert SID from binary to string format.

-A SID (Security IDentifier) is a unique identifier that is assigned to users, groups, computers, and other objects when they are created in Windows and Acrive Directory domain.
+A SID (Security IDentifier) is a unique identifier that is assigned to users, groups, computers, and other objects when they are created in Windows and Active Directory domain.

 Example:
 ```bash